oluwarotimii/oluwarotimii/README.md

 - 👋 Hi, I’m @oluwarotimii
 - 🌱 I’m currently learning ...
-Application Development  (React-native)
+Web3
 - 💞️ I’m looking to collaborate on ...
-Projects related to Application development
+Projects related to DApps
 - 📫 How to reach me ...
 Email : oluwarotimiadewumi@gmail.com

 <!---